nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Using the `List` resource for consultation queries

-The results of a query for consultation details **MUST** return a `List` containing references to all the `Encounters` resources which represent each consultation that is returned.
+The results of a query for consultation details **MUST** return a `List` containing references to all the `Encounter` resources which represent each consultation that is returned.

 The `List` **MUST** be populated in line with the guidance on `List` resources.